ora0600/KafkaProducer-in-oracle-apex/README.md

       raise_application_error (-20002,'An error has occurred during REST-CALL');
 END;
 ```
 You just have to install the PL/SQL in your APEX environment and use it in your APEX app.
-I did create a page with a Form based on the procedure, there is no coding, just clicking:
+I did create a page with a Form based on that procedure, so that APEX is doing everything for me.
+There is no coding, just clicking:
 ![APEX Page Form based on Procedure](images/apex.png)

-Now, you extend your APEX app with Kafka-Producer using the KAFKA-REST Proxy and produce events into your Confluent Cloud Kafka cluster.
+Now, you extended your APEX app with a Kafka-Producer using the KAFKA-REST Proxy and produce events into your Confluent Cloud Kafka cluster.

 ## On my Laptop I do check the feedback with KSQL
 On my laptop I connect myself with the Confluent Cloud and review the feedback.
-For This I run my local installation of KSQL and do just some simple select.
+For This I run my local installation of KSQL and do just some simple SQL selects.
 Before running KSQL I need the correct properties file, which tells KSQL that the cluster is running in Confluent Cloud.
-So create a correct property file first and than run KSQL:
+So create a correct property file first and than run KSQL.
+You can use my echo command and just change your correct data for Keys/Secrets/URLs:
 ```
 # first configure ccloud for ksql
 echo "# Configuration derived from template_delta_configs/example_ccloud_config